Mishkun/ideavim-sneak/README.md

 ## License

 Just as IdeaVim, this plugin is licensed under the terms of the GNU Public License version 2 or any later version.

+## Credits

+Plugin icon is merged icons of IdeaVim plugin and a random sneaker by FreePic from flaticon.com